IgorPolozov/leetcode787_graph_traversing/README.md

-I Actually, I am not a master of working with graphs, but having found a task on one of the C++ forums, I became interested and decided to stretch my muscles)
+Hi everybody!
+Actually, I am not a master of working with graphs, but having found a task on one of the C++ forums, I became interested and decided to stretch my muscles)
 Unfortunately, I did not find working examples of the implementation of either the Dijkstra's algorithm or the Belman-Ford algorithms, but even the non-working examples seemed ineffective to me at first glance.
 That is why I decided to create my own algorithm.
 It is closely related to the choice of data structures.
 Several rather fruitful ideas came to mind one after another.
 Motivation:
 1. Use a common storage for graph nodes - a set of nodes.
 This allows you to save a chain of visitors without creating heavy vectors for storing paths.